 The starting date for the project was August 1, 1986.
-By July 1990 feasibility of an extremely efficient method for quadratic approximation of circuit response functions had been successfully demonstrated, including testing, reliability studies and, especially, applying the methods to the yield optimization of a large-scale practical microwave circuit, namely a 5-channel multiplexer.
+By November 1990 we have successfully demonstrated feasibility of an extremely efficient method for quadratic approximation of circuit response functions, including testing, reliability studies and, especially, applying these methods to yield optimization of a large-scale practical microwave circuit, namely a 5-channel multiplexer.
 We developed a fast gradient based technique for yield optimization of nonlinear circuits operating in the steady-state under large-signal excitations.
-Two techniques for gradient approximation were exploited: Integrated Gradient Approximation Technique and Feasible Adjoint Sensitivity Technique.
-We also introduced Monte Carlo analysis into HarPE [12].
+We also introduced Monte Carlo analysis into HarPE [14].